 Karma Kirker (Collins)

-Karma Kirker is the Administrative Assistant for Heritage Acres.
-They are a member of Heritage Universalist Unitarian Church where they first became intrigued by green burial.
+Karma Kirker is our Administrative Assistant.
+They are a member of Heritage Universalist Unitarian Church, where they first became intrigued by green burial.

-Karma enjoys playing video games, spending time with family & friends, 65 degree weather, traveling, and is so excited to be joining a company and community that cares about the greater universe.
+She enjoys playing video games, spending time with family and friends, 65-degree weather, and traveling.
+Karma is very excited to join a company and community that cares about the greater universe.

 Board of Trustees

 Bill brought his dream of creating a natural burial sanctuary for Cincinnati to fruition in 2020, after more than a decade of hard work that began with an inspiration at the grave of the great 19th century naturalist Henry David Thoreau.
 He says, “In that moment, I realized that Thoreau had, indeed, become a vital part of the natural world that he so loved – but only because he, like all his contemporaries, had been buried in a way that today we would call ‘green’ burial.”
 As the Tri-State’s leading spokesperson for green burial, Bill has appeared in numerous local, regional and national publications, as well as in broadcast media, advocating for a return to more natural and traditional human burial practices.
 He has long been active in the “Death Positive” movement, is a Friend of the Green Burial Council, and is a member of the National Home Funeral Alliance.
 Bill has also served as minister of the Heritage Universalist Unitarian Church in Anderson Township since 2002.